AppPlatform-Templates/supervisord-appplatform/README.md

 - Test trace endpoint at `/test-trace` to verify OTEL instrumentation
 - Automatic trace generation for all HTTP requests

-The template demonstrates multi-process architecture - perfect for adding monitoring agents, security scanners, or any sidecar processes alongside your web service!
+The template demonstrates multi-process architecture with your web service and OpenTelemetry Collector running side by side.

 ## Architecture